qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/processing.rst

 .. contents::
    :local:

-Depending on the kind of plugin that you are going to develop, it might be better option to add its functionality as a Processing algorithm (or a set of them).
+Depending on the kind of plugin that you are going to develop, it might be a better option to add its functionality as a Processing algorithm (or a set of them).
 That would provide a better integration within QGIS, additional functionality (since it can be run in the components of Processing, such as the modeler or the batch